Women's rights in Bahrain: Political participation

 In June 2006, Bahrain was elected head of the United Nations General Assembly, and appointed Haya Rashid Al Khalifa as the Assembly's President, making her the first Middle Eastern woman and the third woman in history to take over the post.
 Sheikha Haya is a leading Bahraini lawyer and women's rights advocate who will take over the post at a time of change for the world body.
 UN Secretary General Kofi Annan said of her, "I met her yesterday and I found her quite impressive.
 All the member states are determined to work with her and to support her, and I think she's going to bring a new dimension to the work here."

 Several women's rights activists have become political personalities in Bahrain in their own right, or even gained international recognition, such as Ghada Jamsheer, who was named by Forbes magazine as one of the " ten most powerful and effective women in the Arab world" in May 2006.

 Ghada Jamsheer, the most prominent women's rights activist in Bahrain has called the government's reforms "artificial and marginal".
 In a statement in December 2006 she said:

 The government is using the family law issue as a bargaining tool with opposition Islamic groups.
-This is evident through the fact that the authorities raise this issue when ever they want to distract attention from other controversial political issues.
+This is evident through the fact that the authorities raise this issue whenever they want to distract attention from other controversial political issues.
 While no serious steps are taken to help approve this law, although the government and its puppet National Assembly had no trouble in the last four years when it came to approving restrictive laws related to basic freedoms.

-All of this is why no one in Bahrain believes in Government clichés and government institution like the High Council for Women.
+All of this is why no one in Bahrain believes in Government clichés and government institutions like the High Council for Women.
 The government used women’s rights as a decorative tool on the international level.
 While the High Council for Women was used to hinder non-governmental women societies and to block the registration of the Women Union for many years.
 Even when the union was recently registered, it was restricted by the law on societies.